GryllsAddons/ShaguTweaks-mods/README.md

 *examples: /stcast spellname, /stcastself spellname*

 - **Movable Unitframes Extended**
 *Party frames, Minimap, Buffs, Weapon Buffs and Debuffs can be moved while Shift and Ctrl are pressed together.
-Drag the first buff or debuff to move.*
+Drag the first (end) buff or debuff to move.*

 - **Pet Name Happiness**
 *Colors Hunter pet name by happiness level.*